 Hover over an existing page or post and click Edit.

-In the content editor, click the File menu and select Page or Blog settings.
+In the content editor, click the Settings menu and select Advanced.

-In the Customize canonical URL field, enter a canonical URL for the page or post's content.
+In the Customize canonical URL field in the dialog box, enter a canonical URL for the page or post's content.
 This is the URL search engines will prioritize when displaying search results relevant to this content.

-To take your changes live, click Publish or Update in the top right, then Publish now or Update now in the dialog box.
+To take your changes live, click Publish or Update in the top right.

 SEOLanding PagesBlogWebsite Pages